-- Fruit If your child is unable to peel the fruit, please peel for them and wrap or store in a suitable way. - Tuck shop- Fruit and sugar free drinks are available at the front of school each morning - No chocolate or sweets should be sent to school.
+- Fruit If your child is unable to peel the fruit, please peel for them and wrap or store in a suitable way. - No chocolate or sweets should be sent to school.

 Implementation of the policy:

 We will:

 - The policy expectations are in place from Monday to Thursday and children are allowed to bring in an item from the not recommended list of 'Fun Fridays' - Ensure that all school staff including teaching, catering, lunchtime and the school nurse are informed of the policy and support its implementation - Train staff to support the implementation of the policy - Use all opportunities to promote this policy as part of the whole school approach to healthy eating - Waste containers will be provided for rubbish, but children will take uneaten food home so that parents and carers are aware of what their child has/has not eaten.